ngtquynh/PhoneAuthentication/README.md

 # Coding challenge on creating a phone number and access code application

+## Introduction:

+In this project, I built an authentication system for user to input phone and for the full-stack system to verify the access code.

+## Approach:

 My approach is to connect the React front-end with the Express back-end to process phone number data.
 For this problem, I was not able to finish adding Firebase into the front-end and back-end, but